 Those who do not know what rice water is are the starchy and murky liquid that we receive after soaking the rice in water.
 Or, if you like cooking rice by boiling it in water, the leftover water is the magic potion!

-Rice water is rich in various kinds of nutrients, minerals, and amino acids.
+Rice water is rich in nutrients, minerals, and amino acids.
 It comprises vitamin B, vitamin C, vitamin E, flavonoids, phenolic compounds, ferulic acids, allantoin, and antioxidants.

 Table of Contents